About Delaware Child Support Services

 Our Automated Assistance Line (AAL) is available 24 hours a day, 7 days a week and provides pre-recorded information (in English & Spanish), including payment information.
 Customer Service Representatives are also available to speak with you during regular office hours, Monday through Friday, 8:00 a.m. to 4:00 p.m.
 (EST).

 Direct Deposit and the First State Family Pre-Paid VISA card (Stored Value Card) are available to DCSS's custodial parents to provide instant access to child support monies.
 Enroll in one of these fast and free payment methods today!

 Paternity Establishment determines a child's legal father.
 The Voluntary Acknowledgement Program (VAP) is a FREE service to unwed parents; it names the child's legal father without having to go to court.

 The Customer Website will have links to the new Customer Service Website and Online Application very soon!

 Regulations explain roles and responsibilities of collaborating government agencies, including the Delaware Department of Justice and Family Court of Delaware.

-DCSE's Speakers Bureau is available to conduct presentations and to participate in local community events.
-Complete the DCSE Speakers Bureau Invitation Request Form and FAX it to DCSE Community Relations Officer.
+DCSS's Speakers Bureau is available to conduct presentations and to participate in local community events.
+Complete the DCSS Speakers Bureau Invitation Request Form and FAX it to DCSS Community Relations Officer.
 Please include: Event, Date, Time, Location, Organization, Contact Information (name, telephone, fax, and e-mail).
 Thank you!

 No person shall, on the ground of race, color, national origin, religion, age, gender, marital status, disability, or sexual orientation, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under the Delaware IV-D child support program.